 (1A) Every debenture issued or given by any incorporated body, other than a body to which the Corporations Act 2001 of the Commonwealth applies, shall be registered under this Act in the manner set out in subsections (1), (2) and (3).

-(1) The body issuing or giving the debenture shall present to and file with the Registrar for registration the original debenture or a copy thereof accompanied in either case by an affidavit verifying the execution of the debenture and, where a copy is filed, also verifying it as a true copy.
+(1) The body issuing or giving the debenture shall present to and file with the registrar for registration the original debenture or a copy thereof accompanied in either case by an affidavit verifying the execution of the debenture and, where a copy is filed, also verifying it as a true copy.
 The affidavit shall be made by a director or the manager or secretary of the body.
 In the case of a series of debentures it shall be sufficient to file a copy of one debenture of each series verified by affidavit as aforesaid.
-The Registrar shall endorse upon the original debenture or copy presented and filed and also upon any duplicate original or other copy of the debenture which is presented to him, a certificate of registration stating the hour of the presentation for registration and the date of registration, and containing a reference to the Register Book in which the registration is recorded.
-The certificate shall be authenticated by the seal and signature of the Registrar.
+The registrar shall endorse upon the original debenture or copy presented and filed and also upon any duplicate original or other copy of the debenture which is presented to him, a certificate of registration stating the hour of the presentation for registration and the date of registration, and containing a reference to the register book in which the registration is recorded.
+The certificate shall be authenticated by the seal and signature of the registrar.
 The duplicate original or other copy presented shall then be delivered to the person entitled thereto or to his solicitor or agent.
 The production of a debenture, or of a duplicate or copy of a debenture, purporting to have endorsed thereon the certificate duly authenticated shall be prima facie evidence of the due registration of the debenture.
-Whenever there is any difference or variation between the contents of a debenture or copy filed with the Registrar under this paragraph and of the original or duplicate or copy of the debenture, the filed document shall prevail.
+Whenever there is any difference or variation between the contents of a debenture or copy filed with the registrar under this paragraph and of the original or duplicate or copy of the debenture, the filed document shall prevail.

 (2) Registration of a debenture, or of a series of debentures, may be renewed by the holder of any debenture, or by any officer of the body issuing or giving the same.